ivpn/ivpn.net/src/content/en/pages/privacy-guides/self-audit-part2.md

   * `ip.addr == 224.0.0.0/4`: matches [IPv4 broadcast](https://en.wikipedia.org/wiki/Broadcast_address#IP_networking) traffic.
   * The combination of the two removes all broadcast and multicast packets, they are not useful because they are not meant to be tunneled through a VPN, so we do not need them to appear as false positive.

-This display filter restricts the display content to IP traffic that is not from your VPN, it excludes a certain number of packets that are not routable.
+This display filter restricts the display content to IP traffic that is not from your VPN and excludes a certain number of packets that are not routable.

 Ideally, with this filter, you should not have lines in the Wireshark packet list (main display).
 If a line appears in the list, ask yourself the following questions:

-* Is the VPN disconnected and my firewall not blocking non-VPN traffic?
+* Is the VPN disconnected and my firewall not blocking non-VPN traffic as it should?
-* Is this a local network traffic?
+* Is this a local network (LAN) traffic?
 If both the source and destination IP belong to your LAN, it is LAN traffic and does not belong to a VPN tunnel.
 * Does it occur regularly?
 If so, close all the programs on your computer and check if you see it again.
 If not, start the programs one by one until you see the pattern again, one of them may be bound to a configured network interface and bypass the VPN routing rules.
 * What protocol is it?
 Is it expected?
 At this point, you will need to understand exactly what happens on your system.
 * Are there multiple connected VPNs on my system?
 You may be auditing the one that is encapsulated in another VPN.